krisleech/krisleech.github.io/source/_posts/2014-10-10-install-routemaster.markdown

 If you get a `Timeout` error most likely the port proxying is not setup correctly.
 Ensure `pow` is running.

-A `cannot conned to bus` error is most likely an authentication issue between RouteMaster and RabbitMQ.
-Check the output of `foreman` to confirm.
+A `cannot connect to bus` error is most likely an authentication issue between RouteMaster and RabbitMQ.
+Check the output of `foreman` to confirm, you might see something like `Bunny::PossibleAuthenticationFailureError`.
 If so make sure the virtual host is setup and the `guest` user is assigned with full permissions:

 ```
 rabbitmqctl list_users